zul-m/terminal-themes/README.md

 - In Terminal run: `Set-PoshPrompt`

 ### Install Nerd Fonts
-- Go to Nerdfonts.com
-- Download Caskaydia Cove Nerd Font
+- Download CascadiaCode file or go to Nerdfonts.com and download Caskaydia Cove Nerd Font
 - Install Fonts in zip file

 - In Windows Terminal